All Episodes

 They think the cops framed the two guys.

-I look, I don't want to talk too much about it because people who haven't seen it are finally getting spurred into action to watch this thing.
+Look, I don't want to talk too much about it because people who haven't seen it are finally getting spurred into action to watch this thing.

-But I I don't want to be responsible for uh spoilers, but the uh governor has just said, hey, I'm not pardoning these guys, I'm not responding to any of this.
+But the governor has just said, hey, I'm not pardoning these guys.

 They were found guilty in Wisconsin courts of law by Wisconsin juries, and that's it.

-At the root of this case is the people signing these petitions because of this documentary, because of the way it was put together, they believe the cops planted the evidence that convicted Stephen Avery.
+At the root of this case is the people signing these petitions because of this documentary, because the way it was put together, they believe the cops planted the evidence that convicted Stephen Avery.

 And I'll tell you what I think.